Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Introduction

 The manuscript is organized as follows.
 Sec.~\ref{S2} introduces discrete-time quantum walks on cyclic graphs and the emergence of Parrondo’s paradox.
 In Sec.~\ref{S3}, we present the Parrondo's paradox-based quantum cryptographic protocol and its gate-level circuit implementation.
 Sec.~\ref{S4} discusses the numerical results obtained under ideal and noisy simulations.
 The security of the protocol against intercept-and-resend and man-in-the-middle attacks is analyzed in Sec.~\ref{S5}.
 Sec.~\ref{S6} provides a comparative discussion with standard quantum cryptographic protocols.
 The challenges associated with implementing the protocol on present-day NISQ hardware are addressed in Sec.~\ref{S7} and Sec.~\ref{S8} concludes with a summary and outlook.
 We provide the quantum circuit realizations obtained via Qiskit in Appendix~\ref{A1}.
 In addition to the circuit realizations in Qiskit, we present proof-of-principle simulations in Mathematica~\cite{Mathematica} in Appendix~\ref{A2}, given the current limitations of NISQ hardware~\cite{Preskill} for distributed implementations~\cite{DQC}.
 Appendix~\ref{A3} details the NISQ hardware implementation, results, and practical limitations.
+In Appendix~\ref{A5}, we quantify the security of the proposed cryptographic protocol against any eavesdropping.
+To further illustrate that the protocol is not restricted to a single Parrondo sequence, we present an additional implementation using a different Parrondo sequence on a 4-cycle graph in Appendix~\ref{A4}.